julianlf2/SC1015-Final-Project/README.md

     - Exploratory Data Analysis
     - Machine Learning

-## Models Used
-1. Classification Tree
-2. Support Vector Machine (SVM)
-3. Logistic Regression
-4. Random Forest

-### Notebook Details
+## Notebook Details
-#### Cleaning and Preparation
+### Initial Data Insights
    a.
-Check for missing values within the dataset
+Extracting the Singapore Grand Prix Data from the datasets

    b.
+Check for suitable values to use as prediction variables

+### Data Preparation & Cleaning
+   a.
 Remove insignificant columns: 'EmployeeCount', 'Over18', 'StandardHours', and 'EmployeeNumber'

-#### Basic Visualization
-   a.
-Used box plots, histograms, and violin plots in visualizing numeric variables

    b.
-Used the GroupBy function to create a categorical bar plot of attrition against each categorical variable

-#### Exploratory Data Analysis
-   a.
-Plot a correlation matrix to identify multicollinearity and any existing patterns within numeric variables

-   b.
-Explored bi-variate relationships with a scatter plot

-#### Machine Learning
-*1. Random Forest*

-    a.
-Extract numeric variables that have high correlation with attrition as predictors and build a model using Random Forest Classifier
-       - A accuracy of 84.5% is achieved

-    b.
-Do hyperparemeter tuning using Random Search and plot one of the trees from Random Forest
-       - The accuracy is improved to 84.7%

-*2. Logistic Regression*

-    a.
-Get the 6 categorical variables and convert them into indicator variables using pandas.get_dummies

-    b.
-Build a Logistic Regression model based on the predictors and print out the rank of importance of predictors using Recursive Feature Elimination (RFE)
-       - The accuracy on test set is 0.84
-       - 'OverTime' and 'Gender' contribute more to the predicton of attrition than the rest of the predictors
+Merge all datasets together and dropped NULL values

    c.
-Examine the classification report and analyze the model based on 'precision' and 'recall'
-       - Get the conclusion that the model is not effective even with high accuracy
-       - The highly imbalanced distribution of employees when categorizing by attrition is the major factor for the high accuracy

-    d.
-Get the confusion matrix to back up our conclusion

-*3. Neural Network*
+Changed response variable to 0/1, to indicate Top5/NotTop5 and enhanced readability of variable names

+### Exploratory Data Analysis
    a.
-Import PyTorch library and select major numeric attributes
-        - The attributes include 'MonthlyIncome', 'DistanceFromHome' and 'YearsInCurrentRole'
+Uni-variate Statistics to get a sense of the values we are working with

    b.
-Build a multilayer perceptron model for multi-label classification
+Bi-variate relationships between predictors and response variables

    c.
-Train the model with CrossEntropyLoss as loss function and SGD as optimizer.
-        - The loss of the model reduced significantly after training through 3 epochs
-        - The accuracy on test cases is 85.7%
+Multi-variate Statistics to see prediction variables and their correlation to each other

+### Machine Learning
+*1. Classification Tree*

+*2. Support Vector Machine (SVM)*

+*3. Logistic Regression*

+*4. Random Forest*

+*5. Hyperparameter Tuning of SVM, Logistic Regression and Random Forest using GridSearchCV*

-### Conclusion
+## Conclusion

 *Machine Learning Comparisons*
 - Random Forest suggests that numeric variables with relatively high correlation with attrition are useful in predicting attrition